ossec/ossec-docs/docs/manual/ossec-architecture.rst

 ~~~~~~~~~~~~~~~~~~~~~

 OSSEC allows you to install the agent on the guest operating systems or inside
 the host (Vmware ESX).
-With the agent installed inside the VMware ESX you can get
+With the agent installed inside VMware ESX you can get
 alerts about when a VM guest is being installed, removed, started, etc. It
 also monitors logins, logouts and errors inside the ESX server.
 In addition to
-that, OSSEC performs the CIS checks for Vmware, alerting if there is any
+that, OSSEC performs the Center for Internet Security (CIS) checks for Vmware,
-insecure configuration option enabled or any other issue.
+alerting if there is any insecure configuration option enabled or any other issue.

 Firewalls, switches and routers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~